| Advances in Treating Meth PsychosisMany medical and treatment

 months.
 Those symptoms may resemble primary psychotic disorders but the

+standard treatment falls short.
 A study in the American Journal of Psychiatry [Jan.
 2010] examines a

 clinical case where a patient suffering long-term Meth psychosis found no